 Reading questions ≠ answering them

-"I had read hundreds of questions online.
+"I had read hundreds of questions.
 Could recite perfect answers in my head.
 But standing at that window?
 Mind went blank.
 Reading is not the same as speaking out loud when someone's staring at you."

 Authenticity beats perfection

 "My second interview answers weren't 'perfect' — they were real.
 I mentioned my father's colleague, talked about one specific professor I actually researched, admitted my first rejection was my fault.
-Officers see hundreds of people with the same scripted answers.
-They notice when someone sounds like an actual human."
+Officers notice when someone sounds like an actual human."

 A rejection is not a death sentence

 "I was devastated after Mumbai.
 Thought my chances were over.
 But it wasn't about my profile — it was about how I presented myself.
-Fixed that in 12 days.
-If you've been rejected, don't just reapply and hope.
-Figure out what you screwed up, fix it, try again."
+Fixed that in 12 days."

 "Don't wait until you're at that window to find out how you sound under pressure.
 Find out before.
-That's it.
-That's the whole secret."
+That's it."

 Your Story Could Be Next

-We hear this from our users all the time — strong profiles, weak answers, pink slips.
-Same story over and over.
+We see this constantly in our data.
+Strong profiles, weak answers, pink slips.
+Same pattern, over and over.

 The fix isn't complicated.
 Practice speaking, not reading.